Beijing tightens grip on coronavirus research in US-China conflict over virus origin

 Increased control

-According to the directive recently published by the science and technology department of the Ministry of Education, “academic articles on research into the origin of the virus must be strictly and strictly managed”.
+According to the directive issued by the science and technology department of the Ministry of Education, “university articles on research into the origin of the virus must be strictly and strictly managed”.

 The directive establishes approval levels for these articles, starting with the academic committees of universities.
 They must then be sent to the science and technology department of the Ministry of Education, which then forwards the documents to a working group reporting to the State Council for verification.
 It is only after the universities have heard from the working group that articles can be submitted to journals.